Admission to the September Year 7 Entry

-The Planned Admissions Number for the school is 270 for September 2021.
+The Planned Admissions Number for the school is 270.

 ii.
 Applications for Admission

-a.
-Applications for admission to TSS should be made on the Local Education Authority’s
+1. Applications for admission to The Sittingbourne School (TSS) should be made online to the Local Education Authority.

 iii.
 Late Applications

 v.
-Admission of pupils with EHCPs for Speech and Language or hearing impairments
+Admission of students with EHCPs for Speech and Language or hearing impairments

-a. a maximum of 30 places in total for Years 7 – 11 per year will be allocated to pupils with a statement for Specific Learning Difficulties – speech and language and hearing impaired who , in the opinion of Kent County Council and the School Governors, would benefit from the school provision.
+1. A maximum of 30 places in total for Years 7 – 11 per year will be allocated to students with a statement for Specific Learning Difficulties – speech and language and hearing impaired who , in the opinion of Kent County Council and the School Governors, would benefit from the school provision.

-b. up to a maximum of 8 places in total for Years 7-11 will also be allocated to pupils who, in the opinion of the Kent County Council and the School Governors, would benefit from the school provision.
+2. Up to a maximum of 8 places in total for Years 7-11 will also be allocated to students who, in the opinion of the Kent County Council and the School Governors, would benefit from the school provision.

 Before the application of oversubscription criteria, children with an EHCP which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.

-Where applications for admission exceed 270, the following criteria will be applied, in the order set out below, to decide which children to admit:
+Where applications for admission exceed 270 (or 300 for entry into Year 7 in 2021, 2022 and 2023), the following criteria will be applied, in the order set out below, to decide which children to admit:

-1. A brother or sister attending the school when the child starts.
-In this context brother or sister means children who live as brother or sister in the same house, including natural brothers and sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters.
+a.
+A brother or sister attending the school when the child starts.
+In this context brother or sister means children who live as brother or sister in the same house, including natural brothers and sisters, adopted siblings, step-brothers or sisters and foster brothers and sisters.

-2. Distance - Nearness of children’s homes to school – we use the distance between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
-Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by NLPG.
+b.
+Nearness of children’s homes to school – we use the distance between the child’s permanent home address and the school, measured in a straight line using National Land and Property Gazetteer (NLPG) address point data.
+Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by National Land and Property Gazetteer (NLPG).
 The same address point on the school site is used for everybody.

 - Owned by the child’s parent, parents or guardian, OR